briankoser/sfc-listeners-guide/episodes/0003-the-dark-knight-on-trial.md

   - Matt and Ben start blogging on the website

 prophecy:
-  - Matt: reboots are going to get old really fast
+  - '[{"host": "Matt", "prophecy": "Reboots are going to get old really fast.", "veracity": true, "comments": "There will be entire episodes of Ben complaining about reboots."}]'
 future_episodes:
 episode_links:
 celebrity_invites: